Tenzin1010/bookmarks-server/README.md

-# Express Boilerplate!

-This is a boilerplate project used for starting new projects!
+# This is an exercise in Express server organization, GET, POST & DELETE using a boiler plate

 ## Set up